paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 ## NonPersistedValidationData

 These validation data are derived from some relay-chain state to check outputs of the validation function.

-Since the commitments of the validation function are checked by the relay-chain, secondary checkers can rely on the invariant that the relay-chain only includes para-blocks for which these checks have already been done.
-As such, there is no need for this information to be persisted by the availability system.
-Nevertheless, we expose it so the backing validators can validate the outputs of a candidate before voting to submit it to the relay-chain and so collators can collate candidates that satisfy the criteria implied by this field.

 ```rust
 struct NonPersistedValidationData {